 It was an instant hit.
 What followed for Kane was a career of taking credit for Finger’s and then others work, and being paid handsomely for it.
 The writers and artists got what Kane considered a fair page rate, but far less than he was paid by the publisher and with no credit or royalties.
 As a businessman, you have to admire Bob Kane – in the way you might admire Donald Trump or Tony Montana.

-Despite the fact that this all is common knowledge in the comics industry, DC cannot name Finger as co-creator of Batman for legal reasons.
-The rumour is that Kane pretended he signed his original contract as a minor (which would’ve been illegal), and blackmailed DC precursor National into a new contract naming Kane as the sole creator of Batman, in perpetuity.
+Despite the fact that this all is common knowledge in the comics industry, for decades DC would not name Finger as co-creator of Batman.
+The rumour is that Kane pretended he signed his original contract as a minor (which would’ve been illegal), and blackmailed DC precursor National into a new contract naming him as the sole creator of Batman, in perpetuity.

-If it wasn’t for Bill Finger, today wouldn’t be Batman Day, but ‘Bird-Man’ Day.
+If it wasn’t for Bill Finger, ‘Bird-Man’ not Batman would be the icon we know today.
 No, scratch that.
 Kane’s Bird-Man would have obviously faded into obscurity as the highly derivative creation it was.
-But here we are 75 years later – on Batman Day.

 Yup – God.
 As co-creators go, you could do a lot worse than THE creator I guess.
 God was not available for comment.

-As mentioned, DC cannot actually name Bill Finger as a Batman creator, but they have done the best they can – crediting him as the writer of Detective Comics no.27, the first appearance of The Bat-Man, on the cover of DC’s 75th anniversary edition of the issue, available as a free comic book today.
+As mentioned, DC have not actually named Bill Finger as a Batman creator, but they have done the best they can – crediting him as the writer of Detective Comics no.27, the first appearance of The Bat-Man, on the cover of DC’s 75th anniversary edition of the issue.

 Despite my love of superheroes, I’m not one to advocate violence because a) it’s usually wrong, and b) I’m a coward.
-But I can’t help thinking about the following tale that famed comicbook artist & writer Jim Steranko told his followers on Twitter last year.
+But I can’t help thinking about the following tale that famed comicbook artist & writer Jim Steranko told his followers on Twitter.

-So, as well as remembering Bill Finger, the man who basically created the Caped Crusader as we know him today, you can also celebrate Batman Day by reliving the time Jim Steranko bat-slapped Bob Kane
+So, as well as remembering Bill Finger, the man who basically created the Caped Crusader as we know him today, Bat-fans can also celebrate the time Jim Steranko bat-slapped Bob Kane 🙂

 Bob Kane – you’ve been Steranko’d!